FluidTrust/Palladio-Addons-DataFlowConfidentiality-UncertaintyModelling/README.md

 # Palladio-Addons-DataFlowConfidentiality-UncertaintyModelling

 ## Build:
-To build this project, fuzzy logic libraries need to build and added by hand manually.
+To build this project, first, the model java code needs to be generated and fuzzy logic libraries need to build by manually.

+#### Build Fuzzy Logic Libraries:
 Currently, we support the use of FuzzyLite 6.0 on x64 operating systems.

 1. Download the sources of fuzzy lite [Link](https://www.fuzzylite.com/downloads/)
 2. Extract the archive
 3. Inside, open the 'INSTALL' file with a text editor and follow the instructions to build the executable